pubnub/pubnub-mcp-server/resources/sdk_docs/unity_storage-and-playback.md

 `
 ```

-Parameters and execution:
+Parameters and options:
-- Channels (Type: string[]): Channels to fetch message counts for.
+- Channels (required): Type: string[].
+Channels to fetch counts for.
-- ChannelsTimetoken (Type: long[]): Array of timetokens corresponding to channels.
-Specify a single timetoken to apply to all channels; otherwise, the array length must match channels or a PNStatus error is returned.
+- ChannelsTimetoken (required): Type: long[].
+Timetokens in the same order as channels; specify one value to apply to all channels.
+If provided array length doesn’t match channels length (and isn’t a single value), a PNStatus error is returned.
-- QueryParam (Type: Dictionary<string, object>): Additional query string parameters.
+- QueryParam: Type: Dictionary<string, object>.
+Additional query string parameters.
-- Async (Type: PNCallback): PNCallback of type PNMessageCountResult.
+- Async: Type: PNCallback of PNMessageCountResult.
-- Execute (Type: System.Action): System.Action of type PNMessageCountResult.
+- Execute: Type: System.Action of PNMessageCountResult.
-- ExecuteAsync (Type: None): Returns Task<PNResult<PNMessageCountResult>>.
+- ExecuteAsync: Returns Task<PNResult<PNMessageCountResult>>.

 ### Sample code

 ```
 1

 ```

 ### Returns

-Returns PNResult<PNMessageCountResult>:
+Operation returns PNResult<PNMessageCountResult>:
-- Result (Type: PNMessageCountResult): Contains counts.
-- Status (Type: PNStatus)
+- Result: PNMessageCountResult
+- Status: PNStatus

 PNMessageCountResult:
-- Channels (Type: Dictionary<string, long>): Map of channels to message counts.
-Channels with no messages: 0.
-Channels with 10,000+ messages: 10000.
+- Channels: Dictionary<string, long>.
+Message counts per channel.
+Channels without messages return 0; channels with 10,000+ messages return 10000.

 ### Other examples

-Retrieve count of messages for a single channel:
+Retrieve count of messages for a single channel

 ```
 1

 ```

-Retrieve count of messages using different timetokens for each channel:
+Retrieve count of messages using different timetokens for each channel

 ```
 1
 **
 ```

+Last updated on Sep 3, 2025**